MHolmblad13/michaelholmblad.com/index.md

 # Podcasts
 * The Dive
-* JLXP (Josh Leesman Experience)
+* Facecheck
 * Hotline League
-* The 9's Summoning Insight

 # Current Projects
-* League of Legends World's Predictor
+* League of Legends Damage Calculator Website (Potentially new main website)
-* Unnamed jRPG made from scratch in Java
+* Creating a RPG in Unity